Overview

 One of these medicines, nimodipine (Nymalize), has been shown to reduce the risk of delayed brain injury caused by insufficient blood flow.
 This can happen after subarachnoid hemorrhage from a ruptured aneurysm.

 - Anti-seizure medicines may be used to treat seizures related to a ruptured aneurysm.
-The medicines typically aren't given if a seizure hasn't occurred.
+The medicines typically aren't given if a seizure hasn't happened.

-- Rehabilitative therapy.
+Rehabilitative therapy may be used after a brain aneurysm ruptures.
 Damage to the brain from a subarachnoid hemorrhage may result in the need for physical, speech and occupational therapy to relearn skills.

 Treating unruptured brain aneurysms

 A surgical clip, an endovascular coil or a flow diverter can be used to seal off an unruptured brain aneurysm.
 This can help prevent a future rupture.
-However, the risk of rupture is extremely low in some unruptured aneurysms.
-In these cases, the known risks of the procedures may outweigh the potential benefits.
+However, the risk of rupture may be extremely low in some unruptured aneurysms, and the known risks of the procedures may outweigh the potential benefits.

-A neurologist working with a neurosurgeon or interventional neuroradiologist can help you determine whether surgical or endovascular treatment is appropriate for you.
+A neurologist working with a neurosurgeon or interventional neuroradiologist can help you decide if treatment is right for you.

 Lifestyle and home remedies